AntonioNoack/RemsEngine/README.md

 ## Build

-The project can be built similar to the video studio, just the main class now is me.anno.engine.RemsEngine.
+The project can be built similar to [Rem's Studio](https://github.com/AntonioNoack/RemsStudio), just the main class now is me.anno.engine.RemsEngine.

+## Wiki

+Since both projects originate from the same base, the Wiki currently is located at Rem's Studio's repository.